mars188/Metagenomics-Data-Analysis/README.md

 After performing the above action, you will find the following files in your directory

-The `redsea.sh` script for hands-on training and `metagenomic_D1.yml` is a complete workflow for day 1
+The `redsea.sh` script for hands-on training and the `metagenomic_D1.yml` is a complete workflow for day 1